 Our vessels may also become subject to the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996 as amended by the Protocol to the HNS Convention, adopted in April 2010, or the "2010 HNS Protocol," and collectively, the "2010 HNS Convention," if it is entered into force.
 At least 12 states must ratify or accede to the 2010 HNS Protocol for it to enter into effect.
-In July 2019, South Africa became the fifth state to ratify the protocol.
-At least seven more states must ratify or accede to the protocol for it to enter into effect.
+In November 2023, Slovakia became the eighth state to ratify the protocol.
+At least six more states must ratify or accede to the protocol for it to enter into effect.
 In 2020, EU Ministers signed a declaration highlighting the importance of ratifying the 2010 HNS Convention.
-And at least 6 states reported on significant progress toward implementation and ratification of the 2010 HNS Convention at the 2020 and 2021 sessions of the International Oil Pollution Compensation Funds.
+A number of states have reported on significant progress toward implementation and ratification of the 2010 HNS Convention.

 The Convention creates a regime of liability and compensation for damage from hazardous and noxious substances, or "HNS."
 The 2010 HNS Convention sets up a two-tier system of compensation composed of compulsory insurance taken out by shipowners and an HNS Fund which comes into play when the insurance is insufficient to satisfy a claim or does not cover the incident.
 Under the 2010 HNS Convention, if damage is caused by bulk HNS, claims for compensation will first be sought from the shipowner up to a maximum of 100 million Special Drawing Rights, or "SDR," which was equivalent to \$138 million U.S. dollars as of January 31, 2016.
-SDRs are supplementary, foreign exchange reserve assets created and maintained by the International Monetary Fund, or "IMF," based upon a basket of currencies (consisting of the euro, Chinese yuan, Japanese yen, pound sterling and U.S. dollar).
+SDRs are supplementary, foreign exchange reserve assets created and maintained by the International Monetary Fund, or "IMF," based upon a basket of currencies (consisting of the Euro, Chinese yuan, Japanese yen, Pound Sterling and U.S. dollar).
 The SDR basket is reviewed every five years, or earlier if warranted, to ensure that the basket reflects the relative importance of currencies in the world's trading and financial systems.
 SDRs are not a currency, but instead represent a claim to currency held by IMF member countries for which SDRs may be exchanged.
 Monetary values and limits in many international maritime treaties are expressed in terms of SDRs.
-As of December 31, 2021, the exchange rate was 1 SDR equal to 1.39959 U.S. dollars.
-If the damage is caused by packaged HNS or by both bulk and packaged HNS, the maximum liability is 115 million SDR (equivalent to approximately \$161 million U.S. dollars as of December 31, 2021).
-Once the limit is reached, compensation will be paid from the HNS Fund up to a maximum of 250 million SDR (equivalent to approximately \$350 million U.S. dollars as of December 31, 2021).
+As of December 31, 2023, the exchange rate was 1 SDR equal to 1.34 U.S. dollars.
+If the damage is caused by packaged HNS or by both bulk and packaged HNS, the maximum liability is 115 million SDR (equivalent to approximately \$154.1 million U.S. dollars as of December 31, 2023).
+Once the limit is reached, compensation will be paid from the HNS Fund up to a maximum of 250 million SDR (equivalent to approximately \$335 million U.S. dollars as of December 31, 2023).
 The 2010 HNS Convention has not been ratified by a sufficient number of countries to enter into force, and we cannot estimate the costs that may be needed to comply with any such requirements that may be adopted with any certainty at this time.